 In order to know what records your agency has, you may need to conduct a records inventory or survey.
 A sample form is available on our website.

 In order to ensure the agency’s records are being managed properly, records officers will need to conduct training for their staff.
 Please check out this page on the KSHS website for sample training materials, and please feel free to contact public records program staff in the State Archives if you’d like our help in conducting a training session.

 The records officer should establish procedures for storing and handling agency records with long-term value that will ensure their long term preservation.
 To the extent possible, this includes storing records in areas that are not subject to extreme temperature changes, flooding or water leaks, and that provide security from loss and defacement.
 If agency records with enduring value are microfilmed, the records officer should establish procedures to ensure that the quality of the microfilm meets the standards required by K.S.A.
 75-3506 and K.S.A.
 45-412.
 If agency records with enduring value are scanned or born digital, the records officer should ensure the system application(s) used for recordkeeping have an approved Electronic Recordkeeping Plan.

 Other duties that relate to formulating and overseeing implementation of an agency records management program may include:

 - Designing, monitoring, and refining efficient and effective records storage and retrieval systems, whatever the format--paper, microfilm, or electronic.

-- Identifying vital records (those records needed to resume business in the event of a disaster) and taking precautions to protect them such as developing disaster preparedness plans for vital and archival records. [link]Go here for more information about essential records.
+- Identifying vital or essential records (those records needed to resume business in the event of a disaster) and taking precautions to protect them, such as developing disaster preparedness plans for vital and archival records. [link]Go here for more information about essential records.

 - Administering public access to records in accordance with the Kansas Open Records Act (K.S.A.
 45-201 et seq.) while ensuring that legal restrictions on access to confidential records are followed.